 You can conserve disk space by purging files from volumes.
-For information and instructions on purging files, see Deleting NSS Pools or Logical Volumes in the Novell Storage Services Administration Guide.
+For information and instructions on purging files, see "Salvaging and Purging Files" on page 35

-You can purge files automatically using SET.
-For a general description of the SET command, see SET in Utilities Reference.
+You can purge files automatically using the set command.
+For a general description, see Set in Utilities Reference.